HackSoc/slack-discord-bridge/README.md

 Next you need to create a webhook for the Discord channel of your choice.
 Click "Edit channel" (gear icon next to a text channel) and go to the webhooks section of the menu.
 (Note you will need the "Manage Webhooks" permission on your Discord server).
 Copy the ID and token (explained in `discord.keys.js`) into the relevant fields.

 For Slack, it's a little more complicated.
 [Create a new app](https://api.slack.com/apps) and choose your workspace from the list.
-First go to "Incoming Webhooks" and turn it on.
-Add a new webhook to the workspace and copy the URL to `hook_url` in `slack.keys.js`.
-Next go to OAuth & Permissions, and if you haven't already, add the bot to your workspace.
-Scroll to Scopes and add `users.profile:read`. `incoming-webhook` should already be there from setting up the webhook.
+First go to OAuth & Permissions, and if you haven't already, add the bot to your workspace.
+Scroll to Scopes and add `users.profile:read`.
 Save changes, then go to Bot Users and add a bot user.
 Finally go back to OAuth & Permissions and install the app to your workspace.
 Copy the OAuth and Bot tokens to the correct places in `slack.keys.js`.

+Now you need to add an [Incoming Webhook](https://hacksoc-york.slack.com/apps/A0F7XDUAZ-incoming-webhooks) as a custom integration. *Note that if you add this as part of the Slack app you created, the messages on Slack won't have the username or avatar of the Discord users sending them*.
+Choose the channel you want the webhook to post in, and copy the URL to `hook_url` in `slack.keys.js`.

 4. Running